“Hey Siri, look up dog friendly campgrounds near me”.

 Local pup Markus enjoying the Chilliwack sunshine in style @markus_mcgruff

 One of the most popular parks in the Lower Mainland for dog-friendly camping in BC has both scenic mountain areas and a large freshwater lake that’s warm enough for swimming!
 Cultus Lake has four campgrounds with enough space for your tent and the dog tent - a day-use area for the perfect summer picnic, and lots of opportunities for fishing, water skiing, windsurfing, and hiking.

 Driving Distance from Vancouver: 1.5 hrs

 Dog Policy: Off-leash areas are at Shale Beach between the Jade Bay boat launch and the Entrance Bay, and between the Maple Bay boat launch and the Maple Bay day-use.

 Vancouverite dogmom Vanessa and her bae having a moment at Sasquatch Provincial Park @veeeemarie

 Sasquatch Provincial Park is a dog-friendly camp spot located just north of Harrison Hot Springs and characterized by a series of pocket lakes, a second-growth birch forest, and scenic mountain ridges.
 If you’re up for some canoeing or boating, Hicks and Deer Lakes are ideal.
 For a more tranquil fishing experience, head out to Trout Lake with your best bud.
 There’s also a large day-use area if you’re in the mood for a picnic.

-These dog-friendly parks are a bit off the path, but still perfect for a long weekend getaway.
+These pet friendly camping spots and parks are a bit off the path, but still perfect for a long weekend getaway.
 Just make sure to pack all the essentials for your pup as well as yourself before heading out!

 Sun Oka Beach Provincial Park